priyammaz/MyTorch/README.md

 ### Plans for this Repo

 I am not even close to done!
-Here are some of the stuff I want to work on next to keep this going!
+Here are some of the stuff I want to work on next to keep this going (on top of finishing all the unfinished ops from above)!

-- [ ] Convolutions
-    - [ ] Fused Conv2d/TransposeConv2d
-    - [ ] Fused Conv1d/TransposeConv1d
-- [ ] Pooling
-  - [ ] Fused MaxPool/AvgPool
-- [ ] Fused Linear Layer w/ Block MatMul and Bias
+- [ ] Fused Linear Layer w/ Grouped MatMul and Bias
 - [ ] Fused Embedding Layer
 - [ ] Flash Attention
   - [ ] Add Dropout